Want to lose weight, but feel it’s impossible now that you’re in your 60s?

 This strategy can have a significant impact on your life in a short amount of time.

-When women over 60 join our program, they typically come down on their medication within the first four weeks and then they’ll eventually fully get off their medication.
+When women over 60 join our online weight loss coaching program, they typically come down on their medication within the first four weeks and then they’ll eventually fully get off their medication.